Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 In general, use app instead of application when referring to programs for end users, especially in the context of mobile or web software.
 It's OK to use **application** to convey a sense of greater complexity, such as **application programming interface**.

 ## Product names
-Use the full trademarked product name, except for cases where you are following the UI or are limited by sapce constraints ( as in a table heading)
+Use the full trademarked product name, except for cases where you are following the UI or are limited by space constraints ( as in a table heading)
 * Company- and product-name possessives
 Add **'s** to the end of the name.
 * Don't use **the** before a product name unless you're using the name to qualify something else.
 Don't use **the** before tool and API names.